EVODelavega/asciify/README.md

 Some examples:

-JPEG image of Times Square:
+JPEG image of Times Square.
+Command: `preview -f tsq.jpg -w 400 -h 110 -S -m cat`

 ![previewing Times Square](https://raw.githubusercontent.com/EVODelavega/asciify/main/example/preview_tsq.png)

-PNG image (VIM logo with transparent background):
+PNG image (VIM logo with transparent background).
+Command: `preview -f example/vim.png -w 200 -h 85 -S`

 ![VIM logo PNG](https://raw.githubusercontent.com/EVODelavega/asciify/main/example/preview_vim_logo.png)

 The vim logo is included in the examples folder.
 The picture of times square can be found with a simple image search on duckduckgo.
 I have not included the original, as I don't know who owns the copyright to said image.
+The Times Square image, because of its size, and the high contrast, is best previewed using Catmull-Rom interpolation.
+The default (nearest neighbout) produces sharper output, but when scaling down images a lot (from 2816x1880 to 400x110), the result often ends up looking less than ideal.
+Because of the way we print out colours to the terminal, displaying the output often takes longer than scaling/procesing it does.

 ## Credit